The best data recovery software makes it simple and easy to recover deleted files and folders on your computer, mobile device, or storage media.

 Another important feature of Stellar Data Recovery is its support for all file formats and drives.
 It is an adaptable provider that will recover data from hard drives (internal and external), memory cards, flash drives, and optical media like CDs and DVDs.

-- Read our full Stellar Data Recovery review.
+Read our full Disk Drill data recovery review.

 Once the darling of free backup solutions for the home user, CrashPlan has since shifted its focus to the enterprise arena with its CrashPlan for Small Business offering.